LaurentFTech/LaurentFTech/README.md

 ## 🚀 Current Projects

-- **Podcast Creator**: A tool to generate podcasts with multiple voices from scripts.
+- **Podcast Generator**: A tool to generate podcasts with multiple voices from scripts.
 - **Language Learning Tools**: Developing resources to aid in language acquisition.

 ## 🤝 Let's Connect